allan-gadelha/100DaysOfCodePython/Week_1/Day_7/README.md

 Part 1: Added the basic loop for choosing the word from a list then getting input from player and checking if the input letter exist in the chosen word

 Part 2: Added Display so the player can see the if the choose exist in the chosen word or not

+Part 2.1: Changed the way the code gonna loop trought the word.